Joshua Wilton House

 Joshua Wilton House, also known as the Shank House and Tau Kappa Epsilon House, is a historic home located at Harrisonburg, Virginia.

+Description

 It was built in 1888, and is a 2 1/2-story, central plan, brick eclectic Late Victorian dwelling.
 It has two projecting gabled pavilions and a three-story octagonal turret covered by a pointed roof.
 The house features elaborate wooden trim and brackets, and a fancy bargeboard decorates the eaves course of the gable roof.

 It was listed on the National Register of Historic Places in 1979.